preciofishbone/OmniaDocsG2/guides/tenant-properties-setup/index.rst

 In order to access this view, follow these steps:

-- Visit the sharepoint admin center by typing in https://(insert the name of your tenant)-admin.sharepoint.com
+- Visit the sharePoint admin center by typing in https://(insert the name of your tenant)-admin.sharepoint.com
 - Click on user profiles in the left menu
 - Click on Manager user profiles
 - Type in the name of the user you wish to inspect